etienne-graveyard/tumau/README.md

   - `headers`: The headers received (`IncomingHttpHeaders`)
 - `res`: The response as provided by NodeJS (`http.ServerResponse`).
 You probably don't need to use this as Tumau will send the response.

+**Note**: Your context will likely have more properties added by middlewares.
+You can also add your own properties either in a middleware or by using the `createInitialCtx` option on `Server.create`.

 ### `Response`

 A valid Response must inherit from the `Response` class.